willcerny/SPS_PythonWorkshop_WQ2022/README.md

 # SPS "Python for Research" Workshop, Winter Quarter 2022

 Instructional Materials for the second iteration of UChicago Society of Physics Students' Python workshop series.
+The goal of the workshop series is to help complete beginners get a basic handle on coding in the context of Physics and adjacent fields, in hopes of lowering this barrier to entry into undergraduate research.

  Currently under development.
 Questions?
 Contact: Will Cerny and Viraj Manwadkar (willcerny@gmail.com)

 ## Draft Syllabus: